 An anomaly here is all the gradual elevation changes in the utterly flat topography of the coastal South.

 3 tees on every hole, with the long/short tees natural and sandy and the mids cement; the signs are substandard.

-The flow of the course is fairly decent, but stay alert the first time for the 4 through 7 transitions, #13 across the street from #s 12 and 14, and #16 north of the playground and street, and #18 north of the community garden.
+The flow of the course is fairly decent, but stay alert the first time for the 4 through 7 transitions, #14 across the street from #s 13 and 15, #17 north of the playground and street, and #18 north of the community garden.

 #1 is right outta "Swamp Thing": a 225' throw with an arm of the bay crossing 150'-200' in front of the pin, which sits in an open, sandy wash with 2-3 tall thin pines obstructing.
 Drive left and the hanging vegetation eats you alive; fade right and you're dragged to your doom in the deep.

 #2 is a long open flat right turn, with vegetable matter attacking from the right and behind the basket.

 #3 flirts with an arm of the bay just like #1, with denser vegetation though a bit less water, so the discs may be recoverable.